Recep8/Noteapp/README.md

 # Noteapp
 Created with django and react

-If you want a result site download package
+If you want a result site,
+-)Download package
+-)Open your compiler (vscode etc.)
+-)Open compiler terminal and write this

 -cd frontend
 -npm run build (that code update new react code and synchronize with your django and react connection)

-open new terminal and write this
+-)Open new terminal and write this

 -cd mynotes